 John Mitchell is an experienced VCE Business Management teacher at St. Joseph's College in Geelong.
-He holds Bachelor Degrees in Management and Applied Science from the University of Ballarat, as well as a Diploma of Education from the University of Melbourne.
-Prior to teaching, John worked in the financial services industry, specialising in the provision of mortgage products, before transitioning to the education sector in 2004, where he has become a leader in the field of business education.
+He holds a Bachelor's Degree in Management and Applied Science from the University of Ballarat and a Diploma of Education from the University of Melbourne.
+Before teaching, John worked in the financial services industry, specialising in the provision of mortgage products, before transitioning to the education sector in 2004, where he became a leader in the field of business education.
 John has continued to help students achieve their best in VCE Business Management.
-He assesses end of year examination papers on an annual basis and is an enthusiastic, engaging and experienced presenter at student lecture programs.
-In 2012 he introduced a flipped classroom to his VCE Business Management classes and presented the technique to teachers on many stages, including the annual Comview conference for Commerce teachers.
+He assesses end-of-year examination papers annually and is an enthusiastic, engaging and experienced presenter at student lecture programs.
+In 2012, he introduced a flipped classroom to his VCE Business Management classes and presented the technique to teachers in many stages, including the annual Comview conference for Commerce teachers.
 He is the founder and creator of the popular website TeachingBubble.com, which provides video lessons to enhance student understanding of the VCE Business Management course.